 Below is an example of a video that was flagged by an ADA lawsuit.
 The videos did not have audio descriptions, which the plaintiff law firm alleges resulted in the video being inaccessible to screen readers, as screen reader users are unable to read the on-screen text in the video itself.

 The text explains, "Defendant's Website is so constructed that the videos do not have audio descriptions.
 The 'Original Weighted Compression Vest' video includes narration and onscreen text, and shows children using the vest, but an audio description is not present.
 The renders the video inaccessible to screen reader users."

-An increasing number of companies are offering webinars in the wake of in-person conferences being cancelled.
-Companies hosting online events should think about audio descriptions on webinars too, if those recordings will be repurposed and posted on the website as video.
+An increasing number of companies are offering webinars in the wake of in-person conferences being canceled.
+Companies hosting online events should think about audio descriptions on webinars too if those recordings will be repurposed and posted on the website as video.

 Upgrade All your digital assets WCAG 2.1 AA

 Today, more than 20% of the US population (or more than 60 million people) have permanent disabilities.
-The disability community is the fastest growing demographic in the US and the worldwide.
+The disability community is the fastest-growing demographic in the US and worldwide.
 Getting accessible for all your digital assets just makes good business sense.